merenlab/merenlab.org/data/micr-obs-future/index.md

 #### Create collective samples_qc.txt for all projects

 For the upcomming read recruitment, we no longer want to have the projects separated, so we are concatenating the individual samples_qc.txt files we just created into one.
+The collective `samples_qc.txt` is also included in the [samples-txt folder](files/samples-txt.zip).
 ```
 nano combine_and_check_samples_qc.py
 ```